 It can be difficult for outpatient alcohol programs to provide access to these kinds of treatments, as they may not have the facility space or the trained staff that can provide intensive lessons like this.
 Inpatient programs, on the other hand, may require people to take classes in these other areas, and in time, a particular class may become a therapy clients look forward to more than any other.
 These sessions break up the time, and they’re often quite enjoyable.
 Some components of an inpatient alcohol rehab program might be covered by insurance.
 Some insurance programs won’t cover any type of inpatient program, however, and others might require that people obtain authorization before they enroll.
 Our admissions coordinators can answer questions about insurance, ensuring that all is well before treatment begins.
 In addition to issues of price, treatment programs can also vary by the following:

 - Level of staff training

 It’s a personal decision, and the person who needs care may have strong opinions about which program feels right.
 Listening to these opinions is important as people who feel emotionally connected to a facility are more likely to stay enrolled in care and receive a benefit from the care provided.
-Facilities are often willing to answer questions, provide pictures and reveal statistics that can help clients to make an informed choice.
+Facilities are often willing to answer questions, provide pictures, and reveal statistics that can help clients to make an informed choice.
 At Adjustments Family Services, located in the Los Angeles area, we’re more than happy to answer any questions you might have about our alcohol treatment program.
-Call our 24 hour, toll-free helpline to speak with a trained counselor and find out more about our center.
+Call our 24 hours, a toll-free helpline to speak with a trained counselor, and find out more about our center.
 Please call now.